KaraAJC/awesome-accomplice/README.md

   - [Invisible Institute](https://invisible.institute/) -  A journalism production company on the South Side of Chicago that works to enhance the capacity of citizens to hold public institutions accountable.
 Creator of [Citizens Police Data Project](https://invisible.institute/police-data).

 ## To Listen
-  - [CodeSwitch Podcast](https://www.npr.org/sections/codeswitch/) - An NPR podcast focused on Race and Identity
+  - [CodeSwitch Podcast](https://www.npr.org/sections/codeswitch/) - An NPR podcast focused on Race and Identity.

 ## To Read
   - [Racial Justice Bookshelf](https://www.racialjusticebookshelf.com/#/books) - A site to find and buy anti-racist books from Black-owned bookstores.